Edinburgh Members' Gathering

 Join the Edinburgh Local Members' Group for a free afternoon event discussing community, nature and land reform.

-Join the Edinburgh Local Members' Group this November for an exciting gathering, with Scottish writer Alastair McIntosh speaking alongside our chief executive and representatives from Community Land Scotland and the Carloway Estate Trust.
+Join the Edinburgh Local Members' Group this November for an exciting gathering, with Scottish writer Alastair McIntosh speaking alongside representatives from Community Land Scotland and the Carloway Estate Trust, and the Trust's Communications Editor.

 Communities and landscape-scale conservation are significant factors in the success of protecting wild land, so the Edinburgh Local Members' Group are inviting you to join them in the discussion.